iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 ## Notes

-For this image, it seems window of 20 might give better results, but for experiments, I wanted to keep the same window as reported in our paper.
+For this image, it seems a window of 20 might give better results, but for experiments, I wanted to keep the same window as reported in our paper.
 I have omitted the discussion of soft shrinkage for wavelet transform, which we found works much better than hard shrinkage.
-There is also a beneefit of about 1.6% of doing YCbCr transformation from RGB before doing wavelet transform.
+There is also a benefit of about 1.6% of doing YCbCr transformation from RGB before doing wavelet transform.

-Strictly this is a black-box defense as the attack model does not know the defense strategy.
+Strictly, this is a black-box defense as the attack model does not know the defense strategy.
 Randomness of the strategy makes it harder to implement a viable approximation without relying on a specific pattern of pixels.
 Our work is most similar to [this](https://arxiv.org/pdf/1711.00117.pdf) and [this](https://arxiv.org/abs/1711.01991).

 ## TL;DR

-Select a random pixel in the image and replace it with another pixel from local neighbourhood.
+Select a random pixel in the image and replace it with another pixel from the local neighbourhood.
 This process changes local pixel arrangement but not global statistics and thus efficiently counteracts the adversarial changes and does not impact clean images.
 This can be improved by selecting more pixels from regions outside of objects and by doing wavelet denoising.